 In fact, keeping the same mortgage rate for the life of a loan isn’t necessarily encouraged.
 It’s not an industry standard.
 As a rule of thumb, having a regular mortgage check-in can help ensure a loan’s numbers, and its savings, are still competitive.

-Lock in a 50-year-low mortgage rate today, and you’ll automatically lower your monthly payment.
-Or, you could reduce your loan term to pay down mortgage debt, while keeping your payment the same.
-Download LoanFly to find out your refinance options.
+Lock in a historically low mortgage rate today, and you’ll automatically lower your monthly payment.
+Or, you could reduce your loan term to see long-term savings or even cash out to pay for the unexpected.
+All while keeping your monthly payment the same.
+Contact your loan officer to learn about your options.

 While refinancing could make a significant difference in the amount you pay each month, there are other costs you should consider.
 Plus, your finance charges may be higher over the life of the loan.